smoli/AdventOfCode2022/Readme.md

 # Day 10

 I really like the traits concept.
-Mostly use it for `Display`/`Debug` to print out info when figuring out why my algorithm doesn't do what I think it's doing.
+Mostly use it for `Display`/`Debug` to print out info when figuring out why my algorithm doesn't do what I think it should be doing.

 # License